 This month's newsletter is all about one of our favorite gemstones, tourmaline:How Tourmaline Led the Modern Colored Stone Market

 That's because tourmaline is in many respects the quintessential colored gemstone.
 It combines good hardness (7 to 7.5 on the Mohs scale) with excellent durability (it has no cleavage).
 It occurs in an astonishing array of colors, including bi-color and tri-color crystals such as the distinctive watermelon variety, that are instantly recognizable as tourmaline.
 The best tourmaline has excellent clarity and a vitreous luster that makes it the equal of any of the precious stones.
-And because of its tremendous color variation and pleochroism, nearly every piece of tourmaline is quite unique.
+Also, because of its tremendous color variation and pleochroism, almost every piece of tourmaline is quite unique.

 New in Gems

 Our buyers are always busy seeking out the best value gems for our customers.
 Here are some of the excellent buys we've made in the last few weeks: